 Or, fill out the form below and we'll get right back to you.

-In 2022, Solential commissioned a 3.06-megawatt solar array on 11 acres adjacent to the mill.
-The project was worth the wait as it will offset more than 50% of the Griggsville mill’s energy consumption.
-The projected first year energy savings are $320,000.
-Add in the State of Illinois’ SREC incentives and the annual financial impact increases to about $700,000.
-With federal tax credits and depreciation, this Solential energy solution will pay for itself in five years, with another 35 years of energy generation capacity to power The Maschhoffs’ mill.
+In 2022, Solential commissioned a 3.06-megawatt solar array on 11 acres next to the mill, offsetting over 50% of the mill’s energy consumption.
+The first-year energy savings are projected at $320,000, with state SREC incentives increasing the annual financial impact to about $700,000.
+Thanks to federal tax credits and depreciation, this solar solution is expected to pay for itself in five years, providing a long-term, sustainable energy source for The Maschhoffs.

 This project not only advances The Maschhoffs’ sustainability goals but also represents a significant stride in agricultural energy solutions.
 The partnership between The Maschhoffs and Solential Energy showcases the potential for renewable energy to transform energy-intensive industries, ensuring profitability and environmental responsibility.